jacobphillips99/mallet/README.md

 server.run(host="0.0.0.0", port=8000)
 ```

 This spins up a FastAPI server on the localhost that can be hit with a payload of an image and instruction.
 Upon hitting the `/act` endpoint, the VLM object sends a remote API request to the model (in this case, `gpt-4o-mini`) and then translates the natural language into a continous robot action.
+The VLMPolicyServer also enables history, which can be used to record and use historical requests and responses.
+The server can be instructed to internally record and use historical inputs and outputs or to accept a `history_dict` parameter to use external history sent from the client.
+History is controlled via two parameters: `history_length` and `history_choice`. `history_length` controls how many steps of history to keep in the server's memory and must be a positive integer; we ablate over [1, 2, 4, 8, 10, 16, 32] steps. `history_choice` controls which steps of history to use for context in the prompt; we ablate over `[first, last, alternate, third, all]` strategies, which describe selecting the first, last, every other, every third, or all steps of history.
+When history length is set to 0, the history choice is `None`; when history length is set to 1, the history choice is `one` as all methods result in the same choice.

 We also provide compatible forks of servers for OpenVLA (from [AutoEval](https://github.com/zhouzypaul/auto_eval/blob/main/auto_eval/policy_server/openvla_server.py) and [the original authors](https://github.com/openvla/openvla/blob/main/vla-scripts/deploy.py)) and [ECoT](https://colab.research.google.com/drive/1CzRKin3T9dl-4HYBVtuULrIskpVNHoAH?usp=sharing#scrollTo=owVajjweDopA).

 ### Rate Limiting and Monitoring